In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 Entrance examination:

-We choose our EOA-students via recorded material.
-With the application we need recordings of sound and video.
+We choose our EOA students via recorded material.
+With the application, we need sound and video recordings.

 Formats: